melograph85/tis100/README.md

 For now, see the quick tutorial on [http://www.genetic-programming.org/](http://www.genetic-programming.org/), and see the options using `tis100 solve --help`.
 Some key terms:

 - **Initial population** size is specified by the `--children` option
-- **Fitnesa** is how likely a program is to be copied or changed in the next generation.
+- **Fitness** is how likely a program is to be copied or changed in the next generation.
 We currently weight higher when a program finishes, has correct numbers in the output, or has a non-zero standard deviation in the output.
 - **Alteration** adds, removes or changes a single instruction in a random node
 - **Mutation** replaces a random node with new random code
 - **Crossover** combines two parent programs, picking a node from either at random